I'm not suggesting that one is better than the other.

 2) Instead of spending money, buy assets that generate income which can then be used to fund your

-.
+expenditures.
 Robert Kiyosaki, author of Rich Dad, Poor Dad, said it best.
 People who build wealth don't just spend money to live, they buy assets which produce revenue that they use to live.
 Big difference there.
 If you don't invest in income producing assets, you will forever have to work for your money.

 3) Create information or education products that can be sold over and over again and generate income for you.
 Nearly everyone who is self-employed has a skill or body of knowledge that other people value.
 Find a way to bottle what you have or know and sell it to someone who values it.
 For example, you may have a unique technique for coloring, cutting, or styling hair.
 Maybe you can click here to produce a video training that you can put on your website and sell.
 That video product can be purchased while you're working or when you're on vacation, creating more income for you.

-hurt woman4) Don't set your prices too low.
+4) Don't set your prices too low.
 To compete in the marketplace, many self-employed persons think they have to have extra low prices in order to survive.
 But, if you're setting your prices too low, you won't generate enough profit to stay in operation, let alone pay yourself when you are on vacation or if you're hurt or sick and become unable to work.
 So make sure your prices takes into account you total cost to operate, a fair salary for yourself, and enough to reinvest in yourself and your business objectives.

 5) Live on about 80% of your income and save and invest the rest.
 The income that I'm speaking of is NOT all of service revenue.
 It is the portion you pay yourself as a salary paycheck stub.
 You should live on 80% of what you pay yourself and save and invest the other 20% for vacation, sick days, disability, children's education or retirement.